 Photography: Henny van Belkom

-What do current environmental issues, including global warming, mean for the way we build and live?
+What do the current environmental issues, including global warming, mean for the way we build and live?
 And how, within architecture, do we respond with vision to the energy transition?
-We explored these questions with South House.
+We explored these questions in designing South House.

 By designing with the elements, the seasons and the rhythm of the day, we have combined an integrated energy plan with “a life outdoors”.
 Instead of just adding sustainability halfway through the design process (through choice of materials or installations) we have focused on basic, energetic principles right from the start.
 In this way, the heating, cooling and energy demand of South House have largely been answered passively.